Belfast Is In What County

 A Brief History: The Counties of Ulster

 To comprehend Belfast's county ambiguity, we need to rewind to the historical counties of Ulster.
-Ulster, one of the four provinces of Ireland, was traditionally divided into nine counties: Antrim, Armagh, Cavan, Donegal, Down, Fermanagh, Londonderry, Monaghan, and Tyrone.
-These counties, established centuries ago, held significant administrative and cultural importance.
+On the flip side, ulster, one of the four provinces of Ireland, was traditionally divided into nine counties: Antrim, Armagh, Cavan, Donegal, Down, Fermanagh, Londonderry, Monaghan, and Tyrone.
+Which means these counties, established centuries ago, held significant administrative and cultural importance.
 Belfast, situated on the shores of Belfast Lough, was historically part of County Antrim.

 Belfast's County Status: A Matter of Administration